-Part I-Prelimi nary 1
+Part I-Prelimi nary , , 1

 1 Short title 1

 2 Commencement 1

 3 Extension to Territories 1

 4 Interpretation 1

 4A Application of the Criminal Code 7

-Part II-Federa l Court of Australia 8
+Part II-Federa ıl Co urt of Australia 8

-Division 1- Constitution of the Court 8
+Division 1- Cons titution of the Court 8

 5 Creation of Court 8

 6 Appointment, removal and resignation of Judges 8

 6A Assignment of Judges to Divisions 10

 7 Acting Chief Justice 10

 8 Seniority 10

 9 Salary and allowances of Judges 11

 10 Appropriation 11

 11 Oath or affirmation of office 11

-12 Place of sitting
+12 Place of sitting 11

 13 General and Fair Work Divisions of the Court 11

-14 Manner in which Court may be constituted
+14 Manner in which Court may be constituted 13

 15 Arrangement of business of Court 14

-15 A Consultation between Chief Justice and Chief Judge of Family Court 17
+15. A Consultation between the Chief Justice of the Court and the Chief Justice of the Family Court 17

-16 Court divided in opinion
+16 Court divided in opinion 17

-17 Exercise of jurisdiction in open court and in Chambers
+17 Exercise of jurisdiction in open court and in Chambers 18

 18 Powers of Court to extend to whole of Australia

-Part IIA-Man agement of the Court 19
+Part IIA-Man agen nent of the Court 19

-Division 1- Management responsibilities of Chief Justice and
+Division 1- Man agement responsibilities of Chief Justice and

-Registrar 19
+Chie f Executive Officer 19

 18 A Management of administrative affairs of Court 19

-18 B Registrar 19
+18 В Chief Executive Officer 20

+18 BAA Arrangements with other courts 20

-18 BA Arrangements with agencies or organisations 19
+18 BA Arrangements with agencies or organisations 21

-Division 1A- -Application of the finance law 21

-18 BB Application of the finance law 21
+Division 2- Аррс bintment, powers etc. of Chief Executive Officer 23

+18 C Establishment and appointment of Chief Executive Officer 23

+18 D Powers of Chief Executive Officer